derekxkwan/pdklist/README.md

 - pdkl-map - list mapper
 - pdkl-map2 - map using a second list as arguments
 - pdkl-memq - return sublist starting at comparator
-- pakl-pathjoin - join list as filepath
+- pdkl-pathjoin - join parts of phath into full path
+- pdkl-pathparts - spilt full path into individual components
 - pdkl-pathsplit - split path into constituent parts
 - pdkl-prepend - list prepend with trim
 - pdkl-randi - list of random ints